RHFieldProductManagement/openshift-aio/labs/06-deploy-nfs-hostpath-cnv.md

 # **Deploying NFS Shared Storage and HostPath Storage**

-In this lab we are going to setup two different types of storage, firstly standard NFS shared storage, and also `hostpath` storage which uses the hypervisor's local disks, somewhat akin to ephemeral storage provided by OpenStack.
+In this lab we are going to setup two different types of storage in addition to OCS/ODF which may have been configured either via AIO or a previous lab.
+The first storage is standard NFS shared storage, and the second is `hostpath` storage which uses the hypervisor's local disks, somewhat akin to ephemeral storage provided by OpenStack.

-First ensure we are in the default project:
+First for NFS storage ensure we are in the default project:

 ~~~bash
 [root@ocp4-bastion ~]# oc project default